Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Removing the Bathtub and Plumbing

-The next stage of your bathtub conversion to shower project is removing the old bathtub, old valves, trims, old drainage lines, and old water supply piping.
+The next stage of your project is removing the old bathtub, old valves, trims, old drainage lines, and old water supply piping.
 The first step of this process is to shut off the water to the bathroom, then remove the faucet, valves and drain assembly.

 First you need to remove the wall surface surrounding the tub.
 I would strongly recommend that you remove the entire wall surface first, right down to the studs.
 The tub installation flange is always attached to the studs, under the wall tile, so it’ll make your tub removal easier, and you eventually need to remove the wall surface regardless.

-Then simply pull the nails or unscrew the screws attaching the tub to the wall studs.
-The next step is the fun part, removing the old tub.
+Then simply pull the nails or unscrew the screws attaching it to the wall studs.
+The next step is the fun part, removing the tub.
 Whether you’re removing an alcove tub or a tub installed in a deck the strategy below works well for both.

-I always cut the old tub into manageable sections with my reciprocating saw to make it easier to handle and easier to dispose of.
+I always cut it into manageable sections with my reciprocating saw to make it easier to handle and easier to dispose of.
 Whether it’s a steel tub or acrylic/ fiberglass, it’s the best strategy in my opinion.

 To cut effectively, you need some new saw blades because the tub will tend to vibrate a lot if the blade’s not sharp.
 If you need to start with a long blade as I did (see image), try to switch to a shorter blade as soon as possible to avoid cutting anything behind the tub.
 For this same reason, try to cut as shallow as you can throughout the cut (see image).